dev-george-nikolaidis/Joyful-Coaching/README.md

 - Sing in
 - Buy sessions

-- As you see in the image below , you need to provide following information (Bare in mind this is a test Stripe account)
+- As you see in the image below , you need to provide following information (Stripe test mode)

   - email : any text
   - Card information : 4242 4242 4242 4242